KenZync/joyful-skin/README.md

 Unfinished, some parts are from the Default Skin

-The main font used is ["Raleway Extra Bold"](http://https://fonts.google.com/specimen/Raleway "Raleway Extra Bold")
+The main font used is ["Raleway"](http://https://fonts.google.com/specimen/Raleway "Raleway Extra Bold")

 Please link to this skin if you use it in Youtube videos.<br>
 Please do not use for commercial purposes.